Thread (album)

 Thread is the second studio album by American rock band Red Sun Rising.
 It was released on March 30, 2018 by Razor & Tie.
-The album reached number 21 on the US Billboard Top Hard Rock Albums chart and spawned six singles (four official and two promotional): "Deathwish", "Veins", "Lonely Girl", "Stealing Life", "Fascination" and "Left for Dead".
+The album garnered positive reviews from critics.
+Thread reached number 21 on the US Billboard Top Hard Rock Albums chart and spawned six singles (four official and two promotional): "Deathwish", "Veins", "Lonely Girl", "Stealing Life", "Fascination" and "Left for Dead".

+Background

+In an interview with Billboard, lead singer Mike Protich explained that he and the band developed "new skills and musical ambitions" while on tour promoting Polyester Zeal, and wanted to replicate that authentic live sound instead of the "slick production" on their debut record, all while showcasing their evolved songwriting.
+He added that they went through "different instruments" not found on Polyester Zeal and brought in "different eras [of music] and genres of music" to "create different textures."

 Promotion

-On March 6, 2018, the band was announced alongside The Fever 333 as opening acts to The Used's spring tour supporting their seventh album The Canyon, beginning with Jacksonville, Florida's Welcome to Rockville festival and finishing at Pryor, Oklahoma's Rocklahoma festival.
+On March 6, 2018, the band was announced alongside the Fever 333 as opening acts to the Used's spring tour supporting their seventh album The Canyon, beginning with Jacksonville, Florida's Welcome to Rockville festival and finishing at Pryor, Oklahoma's Rocklahoma festival.

 The song 'Deathwish' was included in the game Forza Horizon 4's base game soundtrack on the fictional radio station Horizon XS.